matuzo/HTMHell/hell/adventcalendar/2025/31/index.md

 This [post by Cloud Four](https://cloudfour.com/thinks/progressively-enhanced-form-validation-part-2-layering-in-javascript/) spells out a more complete solution in detail.
 (If you mainly support evergreen browsers then I wouldn't worry too much about the first part "Removing invalid styles on page load for all browsers" since Chrome has shipped support for `:user-invalid` for [a couple years now](https://caniuse.com/wf-user-pseudos).)

-So native HTML form validation is a good starting point, but it's not enough on its own if you care about accessibility.
-The good news is you can use the Constraint Validation API to layer on accessible error messages with a bit of JavaScript.
+So native HTML form validation is a good starting point, but it's not enough on its own due to accessibility issues.
+You can use the Constraint Validation API to layer on accessible error messages with a bit of JavaScript.
 That way you get the browser's validation working as a baseline, and then enhance it to be accessible when JS is available.

 > Thanks to [Manuel](https://matuzo.at/) for reviewing this post and pointing out the accessibility issues with native form validation.
-I started out thinking the browser gives me all I need for client-side form validation, but learned that the browser provides a good start, but it's not enough by itself.